jimhigson/oboe.js-website/content/why.md

 Because Oboe.js views the HTTP response as a series of small, useful parts, when a connection is lost it is simply the case that some parts were successful and were used already, while others did not arrive.
-Fault tolerance follows naturally from this model and no special cases are required.
+Fault tolerance comes for free.

-In the example below the client is smart enough so that when the network comes back it only requests the data that it missed on the first request:
+In the example below the client is smart enough so that when the network comes back it only requests the data that was missed on the first attempt:

 {{demo "mobile-fail-progressive"}}

 Streamline resource aggregation
 -------------------------------

-It is a common architectural pattern for web clients to retrieve their data through an aggreating middle tier.
+It is a architecture for web clients to retrieve their data through an aggreating middle tier.
 The aggregator connects to several back-end services and combines their data into a single response.